- Attorney/Advocate Resource Center

 firstname.lastname@example.org | (415) 546-7000 Ext.
 3121

 Renee joined NHLP as a Public Interest Law Fellow in autumn 2012.
-During her fellowship, she is concentrating on fair housing issues, with a particular focus on language access for those with limited English proficiency and national origin discrimination.
+During her fellowship, she concentrated on fair housing issues, with a particular focus on language access for those with limited English proficiency and national origin discrimination.
+Renee joined NHLP in October 2013 at the end of her fellowship.
+Her focus areas are language access, fair housing, and domestic violence.
 During law school, Renee interned at the civil rights firm Relman, Dane, & Colfax and the U.S. Attorney’s Office in Birmingham, Alabama.
 Before law school, Renee worked as a paralegal at the Civil Rights Division of the U.S. Department of Justice.
 She graduated Phi Beta Kappa from Emory University and earned her law degree from the University of Chicago Law School.

 Development, Administrative and Support Staff